RealTimeWeb/reddit/python/readme.rst

 >>>

-Now the "cache.json" file will have an entry for "virginiatech", and you can use that as an input to the function.
+Now the "cache.json" file will have an entry for "virginiatech", and you can use that as an input to the function when disconnected.

 To run the unit tests from the command line: